dalong0514/readnotes/20200106计算原文/2020060Scrapy_Document1_8Ed/2020060Scrapy_Document0101.md

 ## Examples

 The best way to learn is with examples, and Scrapy is no exception.
 For this reason, there is an example Scrapy project named quotesbot [https://github.com/scrapy/quotesbot], that you can use to play and learn more about Scrapy.
-It contains two spiders for http://quotes.toscrape.com, one using CSS selectors and another one using XPath expressions.
+It contains two spiders for http://quotes.toscrape.com, one using CSS selectors and another one using XPath expressions.([scrapy/quotesbot: This is a sample Scrapy project for educational purposes](https://github.com/scrapy/quotesbot))

 The quotesbot [https://github.com/scrapy/quotesbot] project is available at: https://github.com/scrapy/quotesbot.
 You can find more information about it in the project’s README.

 If you’re familiar with git, you can checkout the code.
 Otherwise you can download the project as a zip file by clicking here [https://github.com/scrapy/quotesbot/archive/master.zip].